dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 applications where future checks on past authenticity play a role, such as long-lived digital signatures on legal documents.

+Still, there have been successful attacks against proposals using post-quantum cryptography.
+Sometimes an attack exploits implementation issues, such as [KYBERSLASH], which exploits timing variations, or [HQC-CVE] which exploits implementation bugs.
+Sometimes an attack works for all implementations of the specified algorithm.
+Research has indicated that implementation-independent attacks published in 2023 or earlier had broken 48% of the proposals in Round 1 of the NIST Post-Quantum Cryptography Standardization Project, 25% of the proposals not broken in Round 1, and 36% of the proposals selected by NIST for Round 2 [QRCSP].

-The relative newness of many (although not all) post-quantum algorithms means that less cryptanalysis of such algorithms is available than for long-established counterparts, such as RSA and elliptic-curve based solutions for confidentiality and authenticity.
-This has drawn attention to hybrid cryptographic schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
-These may offer increased assurance for implementers, namely that as long as the security of one of the two component algorithms of the hybrid scheme holds, the confidentiality or authenticity offered by that scheme is maintained.
+Such cryptanalysis and security concerns are one reason for to consider 'hybrid' cryptographic algorithms, which combine both traditional and post-quantum (or more generally a combination of two or more) algorithms.
+A core objective of hybrid algorithms is to protect against quantum computers while at the same time making clear that the change is not reducing security.
+A premise of security of these algorithms being that if at least one of the two component algorithms of the hybrid scheme holds, the confidentiality or  authenticity offered by that scheme is maintained.
+It should be noted that the word 'hybrid' has many uses but this document uses 'hybrid' only in this algorithm sense.

 Whether or not hybridization is desired depends on the use case and security threat model.
-Conservative users may not have complete trust in the post-quantum algorithms or implementations available, while also recognizing a need to start post-quantum transition.
-For such users, hybridization can support near-term transition while also avoiding trusting solo post-quantum algorithms too early.
-On the other hand, hybrid schemes, particularly for authentication, may introduce significant complexity into a system or a transition process, so might not be the right choice for all.
+Users may recognize a need to start post-quantum transition, even while issues such as those described above are a concern.
+For this, hybridization can support transition.
+It should be noted that hybridization is not necessary for all systems; recommendations on system types or analysis methods for such determination are out of scope of this document.
 For cases where hybridization is determined to be advantageous, a decision on how to hybridize needs to be made.
 With many options available, this document is intended to provide context on some of the trade-offs and nuances to consider.

-Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
-Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
-There are also a range of requirements and properties that may be required from hybrid signatures, not all of which can be achieved at once.
+Hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtle to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
+There are also a range of requirements and properties that may be required from hybrid signatures, which will be discussed in this draft.
+Some of these are mutually exclusive, which highlights the importance of considering use-case specific requirements.

-This document focuses on explaining advantages and disadvantages of different hybrid signature scheme designs and different security goals for them.
-It is intended as a resource for designers and implementers of hybrid signature schemes to help them decide what properties they do and do not require from their scheme.
-It does not attempt to answer the question of whether or not a hybrid scheme is desirable for, or should be used in a given case.
+This document focuses on explaining a spectrum of different hybrid signature scheme design categories and different security goals for them.
+It is intended as a resource for designers and implementers of hybrid signature schemes to help them decide what properties they do and do not require from their use case.
+In scope limitations, it does not attempt to give concrete recommendations for any use case.
 It also intentionally does not propose concrete hybrid signature combiners or instantiations thereof.
 As with the data authenticity guarantees provided by any digital signature, the security guarantees discussed in this document are reliant on correct provisioning of the keys involved, e.g. entity authentication.

 ## Terminology {#terminology}